 I began to sketch on the foundation of our sustainability work and tried to find a red thread in the community engagement that we have and want to develop.
 Everything from supporting several non-profit organisations to networking lunches, mentoring programs, our collaboration with Jobbentrén and our diversity policy.

 High interest in mentoring programs

-Two of the organizations we started talking too early on were Right to Play and Nema problema.
-It was also these two that we started pilot programs with later in the spring, but before we chose them we also met many other organizations.
-There are really so many sharp organizations and people out there, you wish you could work with everyone!
+Two of the organisations we started talking too early on were Right to Play and Nema problema.
+It was also these two that we started pilot programs with later in the spring, but before we chose them we also met many other organisations.
+There are really so many sharp organisations and people out there, you wish you could work with everyone!

-It was these two organizations that we felt extremely good about and we were able to create two customized mentoring programs, with slightly different design and orientation.
+It was these two organisations that we felt extremely good about and we were able to create two customised mentoring programs, with slightly different design and orientation.
 The Nema problema program has been running for a month back and it is already a wonderful team feeling in the group of mentors and mentees.
-We have already come up with both group activities, lunches and coffees!
+We have already come up with several group activities, lunches and coffees!

 The program Right to play had the goal that 100% of the mentees would get summer jobs after 3 months, and we succeeded already a month before closing.
 That's what I call results!
 So, the closing party was extra festive!

 Our biggest climate villain turned out to be ...

 The other part is the environment and we had not been as active there before.
 The first priority was to identify what our biggest climate villain was.
 Not so difficult - traveling of course!
 We have customers all over Sweden and traditionally we have traveled to our customers for the meetings and projects we carry out.
 Not so good for the environment, but also not very good for the efficiency, the work environment, or for that matter the economy.